tonnesr/QuadTreeF/README.md

 # QuadTreeF
-A QuadTree implementation where all nodes are stored in the leafs of the tree, and rectangles plus points are stored as floats.
+A generic QuadTree implementation where all nodes are stored in the leafs of the tree, and rectangles plus points are stored as floats.

 ## Usage example: